- Anxiety and depression

 If you are experiencing emotional pain, distress or trauma, counselling can help you to explore your thoughts and feelings openly, in a trusting, non-judgemental environment and at a pace to suit your needs.
 Over time, this leads on to a healing pathway of change, clarity and empowerment, gaining strength to take charge of your own life.

-I believe the relationship between the counsellor and the client to be the most significant part of the therapeutic process and so in finding the right therapist is a vital part of the process.
-I also understand this can be a very daunting prospect and therefore feel by offering an initial introductory session, it may give you the opportunity to explore what your expectations might be from counselling and how we might work together?
+I believe the relationship between the counsellor and client to be hugely significant in the therapeutic process and therefore really important in finding the right therapist.
+I also understand this can be a very daunting prospect and so I feel by offering an initial introductory session, it may give you the opportunity to explore what your expectations might be from counselling and how we might work together?

 My approach is also drawn on my own personal experiences and I apply that to my work in a heartfelt and empathic way.
 I work with individuals on a short and long term basis, depending on the client’s needs.